Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Abstract

 \section{Abstract}

-In this work, we are concerned with the mathematical modeling of the electromagnetic (EM) scattering by arbitrarily shaped non-magnetic nanoparticles with high refractive indices.
-When illuminated by visible light, these particles can exhibit a very strong isotropic magnetic response, in addition to the electric resonance, resulting from the coupling of the incident wave with the circular displacement currents of the EM fields.
-We shall first introduce the mathematical concept of dielectric (subwavelength) resonances, then perform the asymptotic analysis in terms of the small particle size and the high contrast parameter.
-This enables us to derive the a priori estimates for the leading-order terms of dielectric resonances and the associated resonant modes, by making use of a Helmholtz decomposition for divergence-free vector fields.
-It turns out that these dielectric resonant fields are almost transverse electric in the quasi-static and high contrast regime, and hence present the feature of the magnetostatic fields.
-To address the existence of resonances, we apply the Gohberg-Sigal theory under a physical condition for the contrast, and show that there exist finitely many physically meaningful resonances in the fourth quadrant.
-The second part of this work is for the quantitative investigation of the enhancement of the scattered field and the cross sections when the dielectric resonance occurs.
-In doing so, we develop a novel multipole radiation framework that directly separates the electric and magnetic multipole moments and allows us to clearly see their orders of magnitude and blow-up rates.
-We show that at the dielectric subwavelength resonant frequencies, the nanoparticles with high refractive indices behave like the coupling of an electric dipole with a resonant magnetic dipole.
-By using the spherical multipole expansion, we further show how to explicitly calculate the quasi-static dielectric resonance and the approximate scattered field which helps validate our general results and formulas.
+In this work, we are concerned with the mathematical modeling of the electromagnetic (EM) scattering by arbitrarily shaped non--magnetic nanoparticles with high refractive indices.
+When illuminated by visible light, such particles can exhibit a very strong isotropic magnetic response, resulting from the coupling of the incident wave with the circular displacement currents of the EM fields.
+The main aim of this work is to mathematically illustrate this phenomenon.
+We shall first introduce the EM scattering resolvent and the concept of dielectric subwavelength resonances.
+Then we derive the a priori estimates for the subwavelength resonances and the associated resonant modes.
+We also show the existence of resonances and obtain their asymptotic expansions in terms of the small particle size and the high contrast parameter.
+After that, we investigate the enhancement of the scattering amplitude and the cross sections when the resonances occur.
+In doing so, we develop a novel multipole radiation framework that directly separates the electric and magnetic multipole moments and allows us to clearly see their orders of magnitude and blow--up rates.
+We prove that at the dielectric subwavelength resonant frequencies, the nanoparticles with high refractive indices behave like the sum of the electric dipole and the resonant magnetic dipole.
+Some explicit calculations and numerical experiments are also provided to validate our general results and formulas.